nominalaeon/guides/javascript/regex-spellbook-anythingthatisnt.md

 In regular expressions, there is a handy utility used to ignore single characters.
 Just like `/[P]/` will identify a capital-P, `/[^P]/` identifies any single thing that is not a capital-P.

 Such a thing would be very helpful if it detected more than a single character.
-In order to harness this power in long form we need to invoke "Anythingthatisnt..." (it really does help to say that phrase as you type it).
+In order to harness this power in long form we need to invoke "Anythingthatisnt..."

 `(?:(?!Pizza).)+`